Nyss777/Neuro-Karaoke-Archive-Metadata/README.md

 * Please read our Style Guidelines before making a submission;
 * Our main source of metadata should be [MusicBrainz](https://musicbrainz.org) moving forwards with this project;
 * Make an issue or a pull request explaining the problem and the proposed solution;
-* Ideally, you should include the relevant MusicBrainz page in the submission.
+* Ideally, you should include the relevant MusicBrainz page in the submission;
+* You can also help by improving and expanding the README.